 I always encourage people to pay attention to the Greek and Latin roots, but sometimes, they can mislead you!
-That’s why stories are such a great (and important) part of improving your vocabulary – they explain the inconsistencies.
+That’s why stories are such a great (and important) part of improving your vocabulary – they can explain the inconsistencies.

 And this story, as with so many others, begins in ancient Rome.